dmbarbour/glas/docs/GlasLangExt.md

 ## Abstract Value Constructor Methods

-Abstract values are hidden from the parser, and have an arbitrary representation decided by the compiler.
-Generally, we'll record the inputs and metadata about origin.
+Abstract values are hidden from the parser, and have arbitrary representation.
+This supports deferred type checking and evaluation, and maintenance of metadata about origin.
+Compiler built-in types and functions will be available via abstract value constructors.

 ### Value Injection

         !inject(any)

-It is feasible to inject values into the abstract runtime.
-Support for injection of first-class functions will require reflection, so language modules and packages must be compiled adequate reflection support.
+Inject values from language parser into the abstract runtime.
+Language modules must be compiled reflection support to implement injection.
+There is no operation to extract values.

-We cannot extract values at parse time.
-Abstract values will remain abstract.
+### Module or Package Reference

+        !package("foo")
+        !module("bar")

+Return an abstract value representing the value from a named module or distribution package.
+See [Glas module system](GlasModules.md).
+Modules in Glas represent normal values.

+### Function Construction

+### Record Construction

+### Function Application

 ## Parser Combinator Methods